 Principle of Ethics II, Rule A of ASHA's Code of Ethics states that "Individuals shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their level of education, training, and experience."
 With this in mind, clinicians must consider their own ability—including education, training, and experience—in determining the most appropriate means by which to provide services to bilingual clients.
 In all cases, the needs of the client are paramount.

 These ethical principles require that clinicians continue in lifelong learning to develop knowledge and skills required to provide culturally and linguistically appropriate services.
-See the Cultural Competence page and ASHA's Cultural and Linguistic Competence (2013) Issues in Ethics Statement for additional information.
+See the Cultural Responsiveness page and ASHA's Cultural and Linguistic Competence (2013) Issues in Ethics Statement for additional information.

 Understanding the normal processes and phenomena of second-language acquisition is important to ensure accurate assessment of bilingual clients.
 While the experience of learning a second language is unique to each individual, common phenomenon during the second-language acquisition process are listed below.
-See additional resources and information on Learning More Than One Language.
+See additional resources and information on Learning More than One Language.

 Interference or transfer occurs when an error is made in a second language (L2) due to the direct influence of an L1 (primary language) structure.
 ELL children may manifest interference or transfer from their first language (L1) to English (L2).
 In children who are simultaneous bilinguals, transfer may occur between the two languages.
 Patterns that are the result of interference/transfer are not indicative of a disorder.